ACS-Web-X/ACS-Web-X-Chessware-Documentation/README.md

 # chessware
-The 1st Chess Intelligence Programming Language (Chesscrypted infoData)
+The 1st Chess Intelligence Programming Language (A Chess-driven Generative AI for infoData Chesscryption).
+D.I.S.H. is Free within the environment of Chess Intelligence.
+Less Codes!
+More Actions!